 Ref.
+Question Policy Principles

+K5 Do final exits open in the direction of escape where necessary?

+Answe er Finding/Observation

-Question Policy Principles K5 Do final exits open in the direction of escape where necessary?
-Answer Finding/Observation N/A Not considered necessary where less than 60 occupants will be present at any one time.
+N/A Not considered necessary where less than 60 occupants will be present at any one time.

 Ref.
 Question Policy Principles

 K6 Are travels distances satisfactory? (consider single direction and more than one direction, property risk profile and occupancy characteristics)

-Answe r Finding/Observation
+Answer Finding/Observation

 Yes Travel distances are within those recommended within the Home Office Guide.

 Ref.
 Question Policy Principles

 K7 Are there suitable precautions for all inner rooms?

-Answe r Finding/Observation
+Answe er Finding/Observation

 N/A None present in the common areas.

 Ref.
 Question Policy Principles

 K8 Are escape routes separated where appropriate?

-Answe r Finding/Observation
+Answe er Finding/Observation

 N/A Single stairway, hallway and associated first floor landing only.

 Ref.
-Question Policy Principles

-K9 Are corridors sub-divided where appropriate?

-Answe r Finding/Observation

-N/A Single stairway, hallway and associated first floor landing only.
+Question Policy Principles K9 Are corridors sub-divided where appropriate?
+Answer Finding/Observation N/A Single stairway, hallway and associated first floor landing only.
 Ref.
-Question Policy Principles

-K10 Do escape routes lead to a place of safety?
+Question Policy Principles K10 Do escape routes lead to a place of safety?
+Answer Finding/Observation Yes Unrestricted escape available from the common area entry/exit door.

-Answe r Finding/Observation

-Yes There are two unrestricted directions of escape available from both entry/exit doors to the premises.

 Ref.
 Question Policy Principles K11 Are the stairs and/or lobbies provided with adequate ventilation?
 (If considered satisfactory, please state provision) Annual service or AOV's carried out by partner on a rolling schedule.
 All certificates are stored on PIMSS and can be requested at any time from the Fire Officer.
-Answ er Finding/Observation No There are 2 large windows at first floor level that can be used to control smoke levels, however they cannot be currently opened by the Fire and Rescue Service other than by breaking the glazing out.
+Answer Finding/Observation Yes There are manually openable windows at first floor level that can be used to control smoke levels.
+The assessor considers that the current arrangements are reasonable.